shahriarhasan-c/shahriarhasan-c/README.md

 <h1 align="center">Hi 👋, I'm Shahriar Hasan</h1>
-<h3 align="center">A passionate backend developer</h3>
 👋 Hello there!
-I'm [Your Name], a passionate Software Engineer with a focus on creating robust and scalable solutions.
+I'm Shahriar Hasan, a passionate Software Engineer with a focus on creating robust and scalable solutions.
 My expertise lies in the world of .NET technologies, where I wield the power of .NET framework and ASP.NET WebAPI to build powerful backend systems.

 🚀 On the frontend, I craft seamless and intuitive user experiences using Angular.
 I believe in the perfect harmony between backend functionality and a delightful user interface.